https://newsletter.en.creamermedia.com

 He explained that a fundamental aspect of this new model is the MQB modular platform, which is the same architecture which underpins, for example, the Golf, as well as the Tiguan.

-This provides a more improved comfort on the vehicle, as well as dynamic handling and a more “car like” feel, rather than a bus.
+This provides improved comfort in the vehicle, as well as dynamic handling and a more “car-like” feel, rather than a bus.

-Safety features in the car includes city emergency braking, dynamic roadside display, as well as a 360° camera, which was not previously available on the car.
+Safety features in the car include city emergency braking, dynamic roadside display, as well as a 360° camera, which was not previously available on the car.

 Also speaking at the event, Audi South Africa head Markus Schuster described 2025 as a “great year for Audi in a very challenging market environment”.
 The company sold 5 350 cars, with a premium market share of 17%.